cierelabs/json-complete/README.md

 * Many Object-based types, such as Dates, Arrays, Functions, and Regex can accept arbitrary keys onto themselves as if they were plain objects, while retaining their value and type.
 This can be encoded by adding an additional, optional pair set to these encode/decode functions.
 * Object wrapping primitives can cause non-standard objects that need to also store a value.
 For example, in `var test = new Number(3);`, `test` will store an object, to which arbitrary key/value pairs can be added.
 However, running `test.valueOf()` will return `3`.
-* Symbols made with the construtor can accept arbitrary strings for identification purposes that do not affect their uniqueness.
-This information needs to also be stored to completely duplicate the value.
 * The Method form of function definitions inside objects can currently be encoded.
 However, the decoder does not reconstruct the value exactly the same way, but instead recreates the same behavior using a key/value pair.
 This could be accounted for by special casing the object generation in the decoder.
 * There are additional function forms like async functions, getters, and setters to consider.